 Doug Eyman in Chapter 1 of Digital Rhetoric: Theory, Method, Practice (2015) makes a connection between digital rhetoric and visual rhetoric, based on “the sense that a focus outside of the tradition of written and spoken argument broadens the available opportunities to apply rhetorical theory to new objects of study.”
 Eyman continues by linking visual and digital rhetoric by writing that “visual rhetoric also draws on theory from art and graphic design as well as psychology (gestalt theory), bringing rhetoric into these spheres even as they contribute to the overall rhetorical methods,” and that since digital rhetoric includes visuals “it can align itself with these fields, as well as other technical fields—such as computer science, game design, and Internet research—that don’t usually take up rhetorical theory.”
 This approach continues to incorporate and promote interdisciplinarity.
 Eyman’s definition of digital rhetoric also accounts for the performance of composing and distributing, using a method of delivery that is not only based on speaking or writing, The implications of digital spaces suggests a reliance on the visuals used and perceived, that also find themselves closely related to methods of delivery.

 Ian Bogost argues for the creation of a different branch of rhetoric.
 In his 2009 book Persuasive games: The expressive power of videogames Bogost argues that a “theory of procedural rhetoric is needed to make commensurate judgments about the software systems we encounter every day,” and to also to “allow a more sophisticated procedural authorship with both persuasion and expression as its goal” (p.
 29).
 He defines procedural rhetoric as “the art of persuasion through rule-based representations and interactions, rather than the spoken word, writing, images, or moving pictures” (p.
 3).
 This definition is closely linked to the procedural computational practices.
 Bogost views these practices equally as persuasive as verbal and visual forms of communication.
 However, rather than the persuasion done in alphabetic text or multiple modes with a knowledge of language and images it is achieved as a result of the procedural nature of computer code.
 The code may appear to us in forms we know, but it is essentially the result of code.
 Therefore, to compose media within a computer is “the art of using processes persuasively” (p.
 3).
 His work in procedural rhetoric pushes scholars to move beyond the view that the technologies we use are simply tools available to us.
 Bogost view of procedural rhetoric as the “practice of using processes persuasively,” due to the nature of the digital spaces we compose in, and inhabit, make it impossible to separate any understanding of digital rhetoric from the processes we engage in to accomplish communication.
-Bogost specifically applies procedural rhetoric to video games, but the concept of persuasion through software, and procedural processes ought be included under the umbrella of digital rhetoric, and as a potential theory to inform pedagogical practices in composition.
+The concept of persuasion through software, and procedural processes ought be included under the umbrella of digital rhetoric, and as a potential theory to inform pedagogical practices in composition.

 Sarah Arroyo’s (2013) book Participatory Composition: Video Culture, Writing, and Electracy uses Gregory Ulmer’s concept of electracy as she discusses participatory composition, and the connectedness of students that alters composition classes.
 This connectedness is the result of current online culture that includes what Arroyo labels “video culture,” but the concept of electracy is not limited to it, or other forms of communication.
 Rather, Arroyo uses it as a theoretical framework because it for her the concept of electracy goes beyond digital literacy.
 Electracy includes “civic engagement, community building, and participation” (Loc 27).